anbruzga/FrFlashCardsDuo/readme.md

 ## Work in Progress:
-- pronounciations recompiled to use share-able source, but need additional tidying up for the data source, as some words aren't pronounced correctly
+- pronunciations recompiled to use share-able source, but need additional tidying up for the data source, as some words aren't pronounced correctly
 - data source file is just too big.
 Need to solve that.

 ### Voice Data Compilation